seclere/seclere/README.md

 ${\textsf{\color{lightgreen}nyani? ┬┴┬┴┤•ᴥ•ʔ├┬┴┬┴}}$

-- currently a cs student in feutech
+- a cs student in feutech
+- currently self-employed as an "AI Coding Specialist"
 - formerly employed as web dev and data manager
-- currently self-employed as an "AI Coding Specialist"

 <!---
 seclere/seclere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.